1111 E. 60th Street, Chicago, IL 60637, USA

 Chicago is one of the nation’s great—and most beautiful—cities.
 The cultural and recreational opportunities of Chicago are easily accessible to students at the university.
 The “Loop,” Chicago’s business and cultural center, is only 15 minutes away by car and can be reached in 30 minutes by bike along Lake Michigan.
 The lakefront itself is one of the city’s major attractions.
 It is a series of open parks with beaches and marinas along most of its 20-mile (32-kilometer) shoreline.

 LLM students find housing in a variety of locations.
-This is the breakdown of where our LLM students lived during the 2017–2018 academic year: 79 in university and private apartments in Hyde Park and 13 in apartments in downtown Chicago.
+The majority of students live in private apartments in the Hyde Park area, but every year a small number (10-15) decide to live in apartments in downtown Chicago.
 Admitted applicants will be sent detailed descriptions prepared by students about the various housing options.

 Many Chicago LLM students choose to round out their educational experience by looking for short-term “practical training” (or more permanent) positions with legal employers in the United States.
 Although the market for internationally trained attorneys in the United States is difficult, some LLM students are successful in finding such positions.
 Throughout the year, the law school’s Office of Career Services will assist LLM students by offering informational and skill development programs relating to the job-search process in the United States.
 The Office of Career Services will also provide counseling services to LLM students on an individual basis.